-This is a great platter with lemon adn black pepper oil.
-Make it when friends are dropping by or for a lovely snack on a sunny afternoon.
+This antipasto is a great platter to make when friends are dropping by or for a lovely snack on a sunny afternoon.

 Chef Kate’s TIP: You can use a selection of your favourite ingredients from the lists below.
 I have used ones I like in the photo.
 Get creative!
 You can use store bought hummus and yoghurt cucumber dip (Tzatziki) or make your own.
 There’s a great recipe for my hummus on the YLO YouTube page or in my cookbook, The Flavour of Joy.

 To make an easy cucumber dip…use 1 cup Greek yoghurt, 1 small cucumber peeled, seeded and finely chopped, fresh mint finely chopped (optional), 1 tsp lemon juice, 1 – 2 tsp drizzling sauce, sea salt, pepper, 3 – 5 drops lemon oil and 1 – 2 drops black pepper oil.
 Combine the ingredients and chill until ready to serve.